Psychosis. Symptoms and Treatment

 “Undoubtedly, one can maintain a semblance of order in asylums, just as in despotic states, through involuntary and unlimited confinement, through chains, and through barbaric treatment; but is this not the tranquility of graves and death?
 Calculated freedom, in accordance with the strict principles of humanity, distinguishes the maintenance of such an order, which spreads some gentleness over the unfortunate existence of the insane, often dispelling the symptoms of madness entirely and, in any case, reducing their severity.”

-According to Pinel the mad person, as a citizen, has a natural right to assistance.
+According to Pinel, the insane person, as a citizen, has a natural right to assistance.
 This perspective forms an ethical core of early psychiatry as a civil reform institution.
-Pinel developed an educational “moral” treatment (“traitement morale”), which was developed in parallel in Scotland by Sir John Batty Tuke, in Germany by Johann Christian Reil, who coined the term “psychiatry”, and in Italy by Vincenzo Chiarugi
+Pinel developed an educational “moral” treatment (“traitement morale”), which was developed in parallel in Scotland by Sir John Batty Tuke, in Germany by Johann Christian Reil, who coined the term “psychiatry,” and in Italy by Vincenzo Chiarugi

-Kraepelin believed that dementia praecox was primarily a disease of the brain, and particularly a form of dementia.
-He named the disorder “dementia praecox” (early dementia) to distinguish it from other forms of dementia (such as Alzheimer`s disease) which typically occur late in life.
-Kraepelin also emphasized the genetic (inheritance) factor but added physical illnesses like brain inflammation in the childhood.
+Kraepelin believed that dementia praecox was primarily a disease of the brain and particularly a form of dementia.
+He named the disorder “dementia praecox” (early dementia) to distinguish it from other forms of dementia (such as Alzheimer`s disease), which typically occur late in life.
+Kraepelin also emphasized the genetic (inheritance) factor but added physical illnesses like brain inflammation in childhood.

-The term “schizophrenia” has been introduced for the first time 1911 by the Swiss psychiatrist, Eugen Bleuler (1857-1939).
-He was also the first who described the “positive” or “negative” symptoms of schizophrenia.
-Bleuler changed the name to schizophrenia as it was obvious that Kraepelin`s term “dementia praecox” was misleading as the illness was not a dementia (it did not always lead to mental deterioration) and could sometimes occur late as well as early in life.
+The term “schizophrenia” was introduced for the first time in 1911 by the Swiss psychiatrist Eugen Bleuler (1857–1939).
+He was also the first to describe the “positive” or “negative” symptoms of schizophrenia.
+Bleuler changed the name to schizophrenia as it was obvious that Kraepelin`s term “dementia praecox” was misleading as the illness was not dementia (it did not always lead to mental deterioration) and could sometimes occur late as well as early in life.

 Social Darwinism, eugenics, and euthanasia

-The story about schizophrenia and development of modern psychiatry wouldn’t be complet without mentioning the darkest chapter of psychiatry.
+The story about schizophrenia and the development of modern psychiatry wouldn’t be complete without mentioning the darkest chapter of psychiatry.

 In the course of emerging heredity studies, the eugenics movement as a “branch” of social Darwinism gained increasing popularity in many countries since the late 19th century.
 Eugenics is a term that encompasses strategies to “improve” human heredity.
 According to this idea, there are hereditary traits that are worth promoting and desirable.
 Conversely, it was intended to prevent the reproduction of individuals whose genetic traits were deemed negative.
-The early eugenic approaches were already discussed and implemented in antiquity for example in Sparta, where the new-born children considered to be unfit as warrior were dropped into caves.
+The early eugenic approaches were already discussed and implemented in antiquity, for example, in Sparta, where the newborn children considered to be unfit as warriors were dropped into caves.

-However, eugenics unfolded the most horrific effect in the 20-century ending in extermination of mentally ill in Nazi Germany.
+However, eugenics unfolded the most horrific effect in the 20th century, ending in the extermination of mentally ill people in Nazi Germany.

 Racial hygiene and the “Aktion T4”